 Android boxes for digital signage

 Android boxes are very similar to Google Chromecast.
 But the main difference is that you can’t use Chromecast offline while android boxes don’t have the same limitation.
 This makes them a great alternative to Chromecast especially if WiFi is sometimes an issue in your location.

 Chromebox and Chromebit for digital signage

 Chromebox and Chromebit are two other digital signage solutions that are worth considering as alternatives to Chromecast.

 Chromebox costs about $200, which makes it a pricier option.
 However, you do get extra value for that higher price tag.
 It’s a larger box that essentially gives you all of the functionality that you need for a wide variety of digital signage solutions.

 Using Chromebit for signage purposes can be tricky because it is a bit older than Chromecast.
 This means that it doesn’t have any updates available to take advantage of new innovations.
 However, it saves all of your progress, even when it goes offline.
-That makes it a good solution for some business owners.
+That makes it a good Chromecast alternative for some business owners.

 UPshow makes using Chromecast for digital signage easier

 If you know how to work Google Chromecast, then it becomes a very affordable digital signage option.
 Unfortunately, implementing digital signage using Chromecast will never offer you the best returns on your effort, time, and money.
 But, realistically, if you want to get as much out of the time and energy that you invest into creating digital signage content, you want a more powerful tool.
 UPshow is that tool.But don’t just take our word for it.
 Sign up for a free demo today to see exactly what UPshow can do for you.